 The Agassiz Fall Fair and Corn Festival is a community event with a midway, parade, live music and an agricultural theme in the Fraser Valley in September.

-The Fall Fair was cancelled in 2020 due to concerns over the spread of the novel coronavirus.
-The event returned in 2021 and took place on Friday, September 17th and Saturday, September 18th.
-Although the 19th was not listed as an official fair date, the midway was scheduled to be active that day as well.
+The Fall Fair was cancelled in 2020 due to concerns over the spread of COVID-19.
+The event returned in 2021 and in 2022 it took place on Friday, September 16th and Saturday, September 17th.
+Dates for 2023’s Fall Fair are still to be confirmed.

 Agassiz Fall Fair

 In 2020 the Agassiz Fall Fair and Corn Festival was going to take place on Saturday, September 19th.
 Unfortunately, the event was cancelled because of COVID-19.
 The festival returned in 2021 on September 17th and 18th.

 The 2022 fair ran on Friday, September 16th and Saturday, September 17th from about 9:00 am until 10:00 pm.

 Every year the Agassiz Fall Fair and Corn Festival happens indoors at the Agricultural Hall at 6800 Pioneer Avenue.
 Festivities also take place outside at the fairgrounds next door.
 Both locations are just a few blocks west of the main part of the small town of Agassiz.

 Agassiz itself is a small agricultural community in the Municipality of Kent in the Eastern Fraser Valley.
 It’s about 25 kilometres northeast of Chilliwack, 8 kilometres south of Harrison Hot Springs and close to 125 kilometres east of Vancouver.